longhorn/longhorn/docs/chart.md

 ## Prerequisites

 1. Docker v1.13+
 2. Kubernetes v1.8+ cluster with 1 or more nodes and Mount Propagation feature enabled.
 If your Kubernetes cluster was provisioned by Rancher v2.0.7+ or later, MountPropagation feature is enabled by default.
 [Check your Kubernetes environment now](https://github.com/rancher/longhorn#environment-check-script).
-If MountPropagation is disabled, the Kubernetes Flexvolume driver will be deployed instead of the default CSI driver and the user would need to set the FLEXVOLUME DIR parameter correctly in the chart, based on the result of the environment check.
+If MountPropagation is disabled, the Kubernetes Flexvolume driver will be deployed instead of the default CSI driver.
 Base Image feature will also be disabled if MountPropagation is disabled.
 3. Make sure `curl`, `findmnt`, `grep`, `awk` and `blkid` has been installed in all nodes of the Kubernetes cluster.
 4. Make sure `open-iscsi` has been installed in all nodes of the Kubernetes cluster.
 For GKE, recommended Ubuntu as guest OS image since it contains `open-iscsi` already.